This is a critique, not a review; I assume you’ve either seen this movie, or don’t mind major spoilers.

 The first point of tension is, I kept worrying that Mack was going to be found out while making her play for Nick.

-Now, she probably deserved to be found out.
+Now, she probably deserves to be found out.
 I mean – what she did was absolutely manipulative.
 She and her friends stalk him.
 Then she pretends to be someone she’s not to get his attention.
 It is very cringe overall.

-The second point of tension is Mack’s ardent pursuit of this guy, Nick, who we the audience knows is completely wrong for her.
+The second point of tension is Mack’s ardent pursuit of Nick, who we the audience knows is completely wrong for her.
 He’s a snob.
 He’s super serious.
 He doesn’t appreciate her for who she is.
 In fact, he doesn’t actually know who she is, because she spends most of her time lying to him.

 This couple will never, ever work.
 So, we sit on the edge of our seats, saying No!
 No!
 No!
 You’re making a mistake!
 And wait for her to realize the truth.
 It’s almost the opposite of romantic tension, since we’re rooting for a couple who is all wrong for each other to break up.